Macroscopic limit from a structured population model to the Kirkpatrick-Barton model: Macroscopic limits of solutions of (SIM)

 Then,

-We estimate the first integral term of \eqref{est:distW2} by cuting the integral in two parts as follows, using a Chebyshev's inequality (we recall that $\int |y|^4T(\tilde n(s,z,\cdot))(y)\,dy\leq C_\kappa$) to estimate the first part and \eqref{est:barphi1} to estimate the second:
+We estimate below the first integral term of \eqref{est:distW2}, where $s<t$.
+We estimate the integral by separating it into two integral terms.
+The first integral one can then be controlled thanks to a Chebyshev's inequality (we recall Remark~\ref{est:moment4T}), while we use the estimate \eqref{est:barphi1}, derived in the Appendix, to estimate the second integral term:

+provided $t-s>0$ is small enough.
+We estimate the last term of \eqref{est:distW2} as follows, provided $|t-s|$ is small enough: